-One common interview questions is: “What are your greatest strengths?”
+One common interview question is: “What are your greatest strengths?”
 It can seem like an easier question to answer, but it's still one that people find challenging to get right.
-Being too modest, overly confident, unspecific or not aligning the stregths to the situation are all things which candidates fall into the trap of doing with their answer.
+Being too modest, overly confident, unspecific or not aligning the strengths to the situation are all things which candidates fall into the trap of doing with their answers.

 The interviewer is really asking the question to gain an understanding of whether your strengths align to the company and the role you're interviewing for.
 Having a read of the job description and 'requirements' is a good starting point for thinking about how your skill set fits in and making sure the examples you choose are relevant.